All Episodes

 I don't hate these people.

-Um they are just in a system that is hateful towards us, and we're going to destroy it.
+They are just in a system that is hateful towards us, and we're going to destroy it.

-I have watched children of men, and yes.
+I have watched Children of Men, and yes.

-The Gurkhas would immediately join the Zoomwaffen.
+The Gurkhas would immediately join the Zumwafen.

 Well, they did.